princekrvert/click/README.md

 # click
 ## Install all required pkg in one click
-`pkg update && pkg upgrade ; pkg instal wget -y; wget https://raw.githubusercontent.com/princekrvert/click/main/a.out -O click;./click `
+`pkg update && pkg upgrade ; pkg install wget -y; wget https://raw.githubusercontent.com/princekrvert/click/main/a.out -O click;./click `
 ### Just download the binary and run it, or clone the repo and build your own binary.